exercism/julia/exercises/isbn-verifier/.meta/description.md

 * Generate a valid ISBN-13 from the input ISBN-10 (and maybe verify it again with a derived verifier).

 * Generate valid ISBN, maybe even from a given starting ISBN.

-## Source

-Converting a string into a number and some basic processing utilizing a relatable real world example. [https://en.wikipedia.org/wiki/International_Standard_Book_Number#ISBN-10_check_digit_calculation](https://en.wikipedia.org/wiki/International_Standard_Book_Number#ISBN-10_check_digit_calculation)

-## Version compatibility
-This exercise has been tested on Julia versions >=1.0.

-## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.